sapegin/morning.photos/src/content/series/mk.md

 ---
 title: Moonrise Kingdom
 pageTitle: 'Moonrise Kingdom photo series by Artem Sapegin'
 description: 'A new moon rising into a deep twilight sky – or heading to bed on dawn.
+The quiet solitude of empty streets.
 This is a collection of images taken during my favorite time of day.'
 cover: 2023-12-15_0293_Artem_Sapegin
 position: 30
 ---